- SwagBucks Take surveys, watch videos & shop to earn real money. Join Swagbucks Now to Get $5 Free

 If you want to avoid unnecessary spending or falling for potential scams, don’t make any rash financial moves.
 You must be carefully thinking things through.
 Generally, major financial decisions might include buying a new car or investing in something substantial.
 Before doing these things, you should make sure to discuss them with a family member or trusted friend.
 This is the easiest yet crucial way to protect your finances.

 If you want assistance in monitoring your finances, start by creating copies of your statements and entrusting them to a family member or trusted friend.
-You can also permit your financial advisor to talk about your finances and concerns with a third party.
+You can also permit your financial advisor to discuss your finances and concerns with a third party.
 Also, you can request a meeting where you bring along family members or friends.

 Remember to be careful about the people you’re going to share your personal and financial details with.
 Be wary of stranger danger and people you might not know all that well.
 Don’t dismiss the likelihood of family members wanting to take advantage.